mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

     - `$DCOS_INSTALL_DIR/genconf/dcos-ca-certificate-key.key` file containing the private key associated with the custom CA certificate

 - on the master nodes:
     - `/var/lib/dcos/pki/tls/CA/private/custom_ca.key` file containing the private key associated with the custom CA certificate.
-The file is owned by the root Unix user and has 0600 permissions set

 Here is an example of the `issuer` and `subject` fields of a custom root CA certificate: